tree-d/datavia/docs/development/weather_file_management_strategies.md

 `CoverageManager`'s 4-strip spatial subtraction logic is correct but relies on each downloaded tile receiving a unique filename.
 As long as filenames collide, incremental spatial coverage is broken.

+### Exposure by source

+**ERA5-Land** — high exposure.
+The CDS API accepts arbitrary bounding boxes, so `CoverageManager` routinely generates spatial fragments (4-strip remainders) for the same variable and year.
+Data loss has been observed in practice.

+**HYRAS** — low exposure.
+Each HYRAS file from the DWD OpenData server covers all of Germany at full resolution for a full calendar year — there is no bbox parameter.
+A collision can only occur if `update_data()` is called twice for an overlapping year before `sync_files_and_database()` runs.
+In that case the overwritten file is identical to the original, so no data is lost — only bandwidth is wasted.

+**Future sources** — any source that accepts an arbitrary bbox (e.g. a second reanalysis product) would be high-exposure by default.
+The fix in Strategy 1 should be applied to `_build_dest_stem()` once and covers all sources automatically.

 ---